laravel/nova-docs/3.0/resources/fields.md

 #### Customizing KeyValue Labels

-You can customize the text values used in the component by specifying the `keyLabel`, `valueLabel`, and `actionText` methods when defining the field:
+You can customize the text values used in the component by calling the `keyLabel`, `valueLabel`, and `actionText` methods when defining the field:

 ```php
 KeyValue::make('Meta')